ucg8j/blog/posts/grokking-algorithms.md

 >D&C isn’t a simple algorithm that you can apply to a problem.
 Instead, it’s a way to think about a problem.

-## For Loop vs recursion to sum an array
+## For Loop vs Recursion To Sum An Array
 ### For Loop
 For each item in the array, increment the total by the value of the item:
 ```python